nguyenhphilip/camino/content/posts/journal17-20.md

 Afterwards, we went to watch the sunset.
 I was annoyed by Karla because she was constantly on her phone, talking and blabbering about essentially nothing.
 I decided to go to the other side of the park to watch it by myself.

-I miss M and her present presence.
+I miss Marieke and her present presence.

 ## <center>...</center>